kevinyu62442/starter-academic/content/authors/admin/_index.md

 user_groups:
  - Researchers
  - Visitors
 ---

 I am a fourth-year undergraduate at School of Physics, Peking University.
-Currently, I'm working on my thesis as an undergraduate research assistant at [Tanglab](http://cqb.pku.edu.cn/tanglab/), which is part of the interdisciplinary institute [Center for Quantitative Biology, Peking University](http://cqb.pku.edu.cn/index.php?lang=en).
+Currently, I'm an undergraduate research assistant at [Tanglab](http://cqb.pku.edu.cn/tanglab/), which is part of the interdisciplinary initiative [Center for Quantitative Biology, Peking University](http://cqb.pku.edu.cn/index.php?lang=en).

 I'm broadly interested in research that utilizes the tools and methodology of statistical physics to solve mysteries in living systems.
+My research ranges from purely theoretical problems in nonequilibrium statistical mechanics to close collaboration with experimentalists in order to address specific biology questions.

+I'll be applying for PhD positions this fall.